 The approach was pioneered by Dr. Belkin to produce the first room-temperature THz emission from a QCL in 2008; however, the power output was only a few hundreds of nanowatts, too small for practical applications and the devices only operated over at a fixed frequency.

 Extensive work has since been carried out to improve the power output and bandwidth of THz DFG- QCLs.
 Last year, Belkin’s group developed a novel waveguide geometry designed to provide so-called Cherenkov terahertz difference-frequency emission in which T-rays are emitted at an angle to the laser waveguide.
 This approach allows for efficient terahertz radiation extraction and boosts power by orders of magnitude.
 It also represented a breakthrough in extending the device bandwidth to operate over the entire 1 THz to 5 THz frequency spectrum.
-Adapting this waveguide geometry to current designs has resulted in the first-time demonstration of sources that can be broadly tuned from 1.7 THz to 5.25 THz with narrow-linewidth (<10 GHz) emission and record power output of 0.12 mW.
+Adapting this waveguide geometry to current designs has resulted in the first-time demonstration of sources that can be broadly tuned from 1.7 THz to 5.25 THz with narrow-linewidth (

 Dr. Belkin comments, “This is a first-of-its kind source that covers such a large bandwidth of the THz spectrum from a single chip.
 And with QCL technology, we’re able to shrink the system to a size no larger than your standard iPad.
 So now we can really start thinking about portable, handheld THz systems. ”